duerrp/pyexperiment/examples/README.rst

        return sum(data)/len(data)

-We can now call 'analyzer.py load file1 file2' followed by 'analyzer.py average' to get the average of the data points in our files.
-If you add timing calls you will notice that the `state.load` function returns almost immediately.
-By default, pyexperiment loads entries in the hierarchical state only when they are needed.
+We can now call ``analyzer.py load file1 file2`` followed by ``analyzer.py average`` to get the average of the data points in our files.
+If you add timing calls you will notice that :func:`pyexperiment.state.load` returns almost immediately.
+By default, pyexperiment loads entries in the :class:`pyexperiment.State` only when they are needed.

 Plotting
 ~~~~~~~~

-Finally, let's add two utilities from the plotting module with `from
+Finally, let's add two utilities from the plotting module with ``from
-pyexperiment.utils.plot import setup_matplotlib` and `from
+pyexperiment.utils.plot import setup_matplotlib`` and ``from
-pyexperiment.utils.plot import setup_figure` as well as pyplot (with
+pyexperiment.utils.plot import setup_figure`` as well as pyplot (with
-`from matplotlib import pyplot as plt`) and write the plotter:
+``from matplotlib import pyplot as plt``) and write the plotter:

 .. code-block:: python